jbcodeforce/jbcodeforce.github.io/docs/architecture/ddd.md

 Only aggregate roots can be obtained directly with database queries.
 The domain objects that are inner components of the aggregate can be accessed only via the aggregate root.
 Each aggregate has a matching repository that abstracts the underlying database and that will only allow aggregates to be persisted and hydrated

+A Delete Operation Must Remove Everything within the Aggregate Boundary at Once.

+Avoid lazy loading except if you really need so, and mostly for performance reason.